Write an Awesome Personal Statement for OT School

 - Don’t try to be humorous in your personal statement.
 I’m sure you are

 - Don’t talk about your childhood.
-Focus on college and post college achievements unless something in your childhood or adolescence is what drove you to OT.
-Remember that this isn’t an autobiography, it’s a statement on why you chose OT.
+Focus on college and post college achievements unless something in your childhood or adolescence is what drove you to a career in occupational therapy.
+Remember that this isn’t an autobiography, it’s a statement on why you’ll be a great OT.

 - Don’t guess what you think the reader wants you to say.
 Be honest and don’t write in a way that is out of line with who you really are.
 Don’t just write something to try to impress people.

 - Don’t be a downer.
 Avoid going into detail about your dislikes, negative views, or problems in your life.
-If you have a low GPA or lack of experience, don’t mention it unless you can put a really positive spin on it.
-Listing excuses for your low GPA or GRE score isn’t a good idea either.
+If you have a low GPA or lack of experience, don’t mention it unless you can put a positive spin on it.
+Listing excuses for your low GPA or GRE score isn’t a good idea either, unless you really feel the need to tie in why your GPA is lower but how you’ll be an awesome therapist despite this.

 - Don’t mention specific programs in your statement if you’re using OTCAS.
 It will be sent to every school you apply to and therefore won’t make sense.
 If you apply to an individual school (not on OTCAS) then absolutely mention the school and why you’re passionate about their program.